-Vizient came to ServerCentral because we already had relationships with two of the merging companies, delivering colocation for one and managed services for the other.
+Vizient came to SCTG because we already had relationships with two of the merging companies, delivering colocation for one and managed services for the other.
 Both those IT teams were happy with the work we had done and championed our solutions.
-To win the combined business, though, we needed a cloud migration plan that could hit all Vizient’s goals, stay within its constraints, and meet needs Vizient didn’t yet know to ask for.
+To win the combined business, though, we needed a Cloud Migration plan that could hit all Vizient’s goals, stay within its constraints, and meet needs Vizient didn’t yet know to ask for.

-We kicked off a cloud migration assessment to unravel all the threads — both organizational and technical — that needed to be accounted for in the cloud migration.
+We kicked off a Cloud Migration assessment to unravel all the threads — both organizational and technical — that needed to be accounted for.

 We started to map Vizient’s ecosystem of companies, services, applications, data, and customers, and we quickly realized how critical that ecosystem is to Vizient’s mission and success.
 Vizient is very invested in the markets it serves and the companies it works with.
 The team needed an infrastructure that allowed them to serve those people as efficiently as possible — and was future-proofed to support their continued expansion into SaaS offerings.

 Our assessment made it clear that one type of infrastructure would not cut it for Vizient.
 The company required that their Oracle deployment, for example, remain on bare metal.
-Incorporating a data center capable of colocating physical servers that could run Oracle was just one of many cloud migration strategies we came up with to optimize performance and keep costs down.
-The Vizient team also wanted to get out of the business of managing physical servers, meaning they needed managed cloud services to keep systems up and running.
+Incorporating a data center capable of colocating physical servers that could run Oracle was just one of many Cloud Migration strategies we came up with to optimize performance and keep costs down.
+The Vizient team also wanted to get out of the business of managing physical servers, meaning they needed managed cloud support to keep systems up and running.

-Because ServerCentral has been providing infrastructure expertise since 2000, we knew we could offer everything Vizient needed.
-(We started in data centers and colocation, moved into managed services as clients needed additional help, and we have been developing cloud solutions since the technology was invented.)
+Because SCTG has been providing infrastructure expertise since 2000, we knew we could offer everything Vizient needed.
+(We started in data centers and Colocation, moved into Managed Services as clients needed additional help, and we have been developing cloud solutions since the technology was invented.)
 Our work across all three spaces enabled us to see Vizient’s infrastructure holistically and search out best practices to implement and share across the Vizient departments.
 The IT team at Vizient did not have to worry about anything.
-All of it was taken care of right at ServerCentral.
+All of it was taken care of right at SCTG.

 Untangling complexity for a successful migration to the cloud

 With four companies still in the process of integrating services, information, and technical and management teams, corralling all of the moving parts would be the make-or-break factor in this cloud computing migration.
 To guarantee success, we took that part over.
-One of the results from our assessment phase was a detailed cloud migration checklist that laid out everyone’s responsibilities and deadlines.
-Then, ServerCentral provided a team to project manage moving to the cloud.
+One of the results from our assessment phase was a detailed Cloud Migration checklist that laid out everyone’s responsibilities and deadlines.
+Then, SCTG provided a team to project-manage moving to the cloud.

-We were then able to migrate all 29 hospitals and health care providers running Vizient’s software to the new cloud with a 100 percent success rate.
+We were then able to migrate all 29 hospitals and healthcare providers running Vizient’s software to their new Hybrid Cloud with a 100 percent success rate.

-As we started moving through the cloud migration steps, we allowed our plans to evolve alongside the company.
-This was critical as we came across cloud migration challenges we could not have anticipated.
-We found out about a training environment that hadn’t come up in discovery, for example, and were able get developers access to it without needing to spend the money to move it.
+As we started moving through the migration steps, we allowed our plans to evolve alongside the company.
+This was critical as we came across migration challenges we could not have anticipated.
+We found out about a training environment that hadn’t come up in Discovery, for example, and were able get developers access to it without needing to spend the money to move it.

 So we pivoted.